rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/Obtain_a_WashU_Key.md

-# How to Obtain a WashU Key
+# How to Obtain a WashU Guest Key

 ## Overview
-External collaborators who need access to CNDA must first obtain a WashU Key.
+External collaborators who need access to CNDA must first obtain a WashU Guest Key.
 This is Washington University's network credential for non-WashU personnel and is required before you can create a CNDA2 account.
 WashU Keys are issued through a faculty sponsorship process and are not managed by the CNDA Help Desk.

 ---